ttelcl/LclAppTools/README.md

 # LclAppTools
 A collection of my .NET mini-projects

-> ⚠️This is a work in progress
+> :warning: This is a work in progress

-> ⚠️Currently I am using this repository also for exploring the use of GitHub
+> :warning: Currently I am using this repository also for exploring the use of GitHub